 First act

 Everyone on the scene was in a costume and getting ready to rehearse a play written by Moliere.
 He was ordered by the king to perform a new play in eight days.
-The king was expected to come in two hours and Moliere asked all present to start the rehearsal.
-No one knew their role or text.
+The king was expected to come in two hours and Moliere asked all present to start the rehearsal, the problem was that no one knew their role and/or lines.

 Miss De Brie expected someone to whisper the text to her and Moliere and Bejart wanted to act with the texts in their hands.
-All the actors were a bit agitated and scared because they weren’t ready and Moliere, the maker of the play, was scared to fail.
-Moliere refused to ask for more time because he didn’t want to stand up to the king.
+All the actors were a bit agitated and scared because they weren't ready and Moliere, the play writer, was also scared that the play would fail.
+Moliere refused to ask for more time because he didn't want to stand up to the king.

 Bejart reproached Moliere for not using an already developed concept of a play which was based on an acting group which was approached by a writer looking for characters for his play, especially for the role of the king; everyone would point at one actor which would fit the writer’s standards of a king being obese to be able to fill the throne.

-Moliere listened to him and they picked a man who had to read the king’s role.
-When the poet heard him he criticized him, and told him he lacked a pathetic tone in his voice and empathy.
+Moliere listened to him and they picked a man who had to read the king's role.
+When the poet heard him, he criticized him and told him he lacked a pathetic tone in his voice and empathy.
 The young actor told him he thought the king should speak more clearly.
-The author looked for two more actors to play the role of the lovers but he was disappointed again because he hadn’t found passion.
-Moliere finishes with explaining his idea for the play.
+The author looked for two more actors to play the role of the lovers but he was disappointed again because he hadn't found the right amount of passion between the two actors.
+Moliere finishes by explaining his idea for the play.

 Miss De Brie asks him to recite some parts from famous works, like Cid, and he pleases her.

-Miss Brie played a marchioness and Moliere told her to watch out how she will perform her role when she will be on the scene with him.
-Miss de Parc wasn’t happy with her role but since Moliere already gave her a similar role in one of his other plays he was sure she will manage her role.
+Miss Brie played a marchioness and Moliere told her to watch and think about how she will perform her role when she will be on the stage with him.
+Miss De Parc wasn't happy with her role but since Moliere already gave her a similar role in one of his other plays he was sure she would manage it.

 Moliere spoke to the actors and explained the things they should look out for during their performance in order to paint their characters perfectly.
 He talked to everyone but La Grange.

 Miss Brie played a seeming prude.
-She kept her reputation clean, thought modesty was an important virtue which will make her seem valuable in the high society.
-Behind the mask of alleged pure relationship she did her schemes and sins.
+She kept her reputation clean, though modesty was an important virtue that will make her seem valuable in high society.
+Behind the mask of alleged pure relationship, she was rather sinful and thought up many schemes.

-Miss Moliere played the same role as in Moliere’s previous play so she was quite the whole play.
+Miss Moliere played the same role as in Moliere's previous play so she was quiet the whole play.

 Miss Du Croisy played a woman that wanted to be gentle and kind to everyone but she managed to gossip about everyone at the same time.

 Miss Herve played a maid of a prestigious and elegant woman.
-The maid loved to get involved with other peoples conversations and used every opportunity to talk as if she was the elegant woman.
+The maid loved to get involved with other people's conversations and used every opportunity to talk as if she was an elegant woman.

 Second act

-Moliere asked Miss De Brie to discretely let Le Thorilliere know that uninvited guests aren’t welcomed at their rehearsals and she did so.
+Moliere asked Miss De Brie to discreetly let Le Thorilliere know that uninvited guests aren't welcomed at the rehearsals and she did so.

 Thorilliere then left to let everyone know the show was being prepared.